 You may apply to the Post-Master’s Study option while your master’s degree and/or APRN certification is still in progress, but you must receive the degree and become APRN certified by August 1 prior to beginning enrollment.

 - Active RN license

-Students must have an active, unencumbered license as a Registered Nurse in the U.S. Students may apply before receiving their RN license, but must be in possession of a current, unencumbered RN license by August 1.
+You must have an active, unencumbered license as a registered nurse in the state where you practice.
+You may apply before receiving your RN license, but must be in possession of a current, unencumbered RN license by August 1.

-To apply for the Post-Master’s study option students must complete the following prior to the application deadline of October 31.
+To apply for the Post-Master’s Study option you must complete the following prior to the application deadline:

 - 1. Complete graduate non-degree application online

 You can complete a Graduate Non-Degree application online at The Ohio State University Graduate and Professional Admissions office’s website.
+If you are applying to the Adult Gerontology Acute Care or Adult Gerontology Primary Care specialties, you must submit an application for the summer term.
+All other specialties should submit an application for the autumn term.
 A $60 fee is required at the time of submission of the application.

-The purpose and goals statement is an opportunity to introduce yourself, to express your interests in the nursing field, and to demonstrate your writing skills.
+The purpose and goals statement is an opportunity to introduce yourself, to express your interest in advanced nursing practice, and to demonstrate your writing skills.
 Consideration is given to the prospective contributions of your experiences and attributes toward your goals in your selected specialty.
 Here are some recommended questions to consider and to address when composing your statement: